AustinCodingAcademy/alumni-gitbook/2019-summer/3-job-search.md

 When looking for open positions, cast a wide net.
 Don’t limit yourself to only “software engineer” roles.

-Here's a list of job titles for ACA grads:
+Here's a list of job titles for coding grads:

 __Support__